 And therein lies the rub, in a manner of speaking.

-To be clear, I find wallowing around in someone’s buttocks heat to be as unpleasant as using public bathrooms.
-Not only do I have to sit there and take it, praying for a quick dissipation (see heat transfer), but I am subject to the magnetic forces, ionic discharges, and psycho-physiological aura of the former occupant.
+I find wallowing in buttocks heat to be as unpleasant as using public bathrooms.
+Not only do I have to sit and take it, praying for a quick dissipation (see heat transfer), but I am subject to the magnetic forces, ionic discharges, and psycho-physiological aura of the former occupant.
 God only knows who that person was and where they had been (this is New York City!).

 But this is much more than a personal issue.
 For I believe that what I am experiencing on a personal level is the individual expression of climate change.
 In fact, I am convinced that there is a direct connection between global warming, the Brazilian drought, and the well of personal body heat that I have to slide into on every extended MTA subway ride.
 And don’t get me started about cows and methane.